eivicent/almost-a-hero-free-chest-analyzer/README.md

 #### Value

-**Scraps** is the scarcest currency (despite Gems - the paid currency) in the game and the one that drives all progression, so to calculate the "value" of the lootbox I will translate everything to it based on the following conversions:
+**Scraps** is the scarcest currency (apart from Gems - paid currency) in the game and the one that drives all progression, so to calculate the "value" of the lootbox I will translate everything to it based on the following conversions:

 If: